– by Elaine Collins, Registered Psychologist MAPS, BPS, PSI

 Clients come to us at various stages throughout their ADHD journey.
 Some may be starting to explore assessment and diagnosis, while others may be looking to explore their intervention options.

 Some clients may require medication, some may need therapeutic support, and others may require a blend of both.
-As a mental health therapy service, at Brain Training Australia, we do not medicate (as we are not a medical service), so we support our clients presenting with ADHD symptoms by offering therapeutic intervention such as Cognitive Behavioural Therapy (CBT) and well-being support options such as Neurofeedback Brain Training.
+As a mental health therapy service, we do not medicate (as we are not a medical service), so we support our clients presenting with ADHD symptoms by offering online Cognitive Behavioral Therapy (CBT) Programs for Adult ADHD / ADD, a seven-part series where we focus on emotional regulation, executive functioning, goal setting, time management, better sleep, fitness and focus and mastering parenthood with ADHD.

 Cognitive Behavioural Therapy (CBT) can be an effective tool for the treatment of ADHD in adults since it focuses on identifying and changing patterns of thinking and behaviour that may be contributing to ADHD symptoms.
 For example, it can help patients develop strategies to improve their attention and concentration, as well as to manage their impulses and emotions; to set realistic goals and develop organisational and planning skills; to treat emotional problems such as anxiety and depression that may be related to ADHD.